yschuurmans/ACT_Chat/README.md

 A small for FFXIV to make your life easier when having multiple individual /tell conversations at the same time.

 ## Download
-You can download the most recent version of the plugin in the most recently succeeded build.
-Click the Build button above, select the most recent **green** build, and click the ACT Plugin button on the bottom:
+You can download the most recent version of the plugin in the most recently succeeded release.
+Click the Releases button on the right to view the release, and click ACT_Chat.zip to download a zip containing the plugin DLL.
 ![github_download_plugin](guide/resources/github_download_plugin.png)

 ---